datocms/documentation/src/schema/single-instance.md

 title: Single instance models
 ---

-Real-world websites have often pages which don't resemble any other (eg. an *About us* section, or even the homepage).
+Real-world websites have often pages which don't resemble any other (eg. the *About us* page, or even the homepage).

 If you want to allow the editors to change their content, you can create a <strong>Single-instance</strong> model: